So, you’ve finally landed yourself an interview for your dream job.

 Relax, breathe, and take your time

 It’s also important to focus on the positives to help you relax.
 You’ve been invited to an interview for a reason.
-You’ve obviously done something right, and the good news is, they already like you, so awkward interview moments aside, what could go wrong?
+You’ve obviously done something right.
+The good news is, they already like you so, awkward interview moments aside, what could go wrong?

-Even if you aren’t offered the job, there are many ways to take interview rejection as a great opportunity to learn and improve.
+Even if (worst case scenario) you aren’t offered the job, there are many ways to take interview rejection as a great opportunity to learn and improve.

 Nail your interview answers